UNECE HLG-MOS Open-Source Software Charter for Official Statistics

 Rationale

-This principle adds to core values in official statistics such as being transparent and independent in how we make statistics and striving for high quality and reproducibility.
-Using and sharing open source software increases the transparency on how we work, it avoids black boxes in the implementation of official statistics.
+This principle contributes to the core values of official statistics, such as transparency and independence in the way we produce statistics and striving for high quality and reproducibility.
+Using and sharing open source software increases the transparency of our work and avoids black boxes in the implementation of official statistics.

 Implications

 This means that when implementing, redesigning or creating new processes, open source software solutions have preference.
-Only when no viable open source solutions exist it is possible to derogate from the default OSS option.
-The same holds sharing: sharing as open source is the default, but it is possible to derogate from this in justified cases.
-For NSIs this means that the methods used in the production of official statistics are not just described, the code used to actually apply the method is shared as OSS.
-For International Organisations this means openness on how international aggregates are computed via OSS solutions.
+Only when no viable open source solutions exist should an NSO deviate from the standard OSS option.
+Likewise, sharing as open source is the default, but it is possible to deviate from this in justified cases.
+For NSOs this means that the methods used in the production of official statistics are not only described, but also that the code used to actually apply the method is shared as OSS.
+For international organisations this means openness about how international aggregates are computed via OSS solutions.

 2. Work in the open